awsdocs/aws-control-tower-guide/doc_source/configure-without-vpc.md

 ### Possible Errors<a name="error-notes"></a>

 Be aware of these possible errors that could occur when you delete your AWS Control Tower VPC or reconfigure Account Factory to create accounts without VPCs\.
-+ Your existing master account may have dependencies or resources in the AWS Control Tower VPC, which can cause a *deletion failure* error\.
++ Your existing management account may have dependencies or resources in the AWS Control Tower VPC, which can cause a *deletion failure* error\.
 + If you leave the default CIDR in place when setting up to launch new accounts without a VPC, your request fails with an error that *the CIDR is not valid*\.